SCLBD/DeepfakeBench/README.md

 ## ⏳ Quick Start

 ### 1. Installation
-You can run the following script to configurate necessary environment
+You can run the following script to configure the necessary environment:

 ```
 git clone git@github.com:SCLBD/DeepfakeBench.git